google/WebFundamentals/src/site/tools/test/cloud.markdown

 collection: test
 key-takeaways:
   starter-kit:
-    - Cloud testing lets you test a specific device in the cloud; you don't actually have to own the device to get a relatively good idea of how your site will behave.
+    - Cloud testing lets you test your site on browsers, platforms, and devices in the cloud; you don't have to own the device to get a relatively good idea of how your site will behave.
     - Emulators mimic the mobile device hardware and operating systems; simulators don't.
-    - If you don't have access to a real device, use an emulator to test on that device, rather than a simulator.
+    - If you don't have access to a real device, use an emulator rather than a simulator.
     - For iOS testing, use the iOS simulator in combination with testing on real iOS devices.
 notes:
-  placeholder:
+  emulator-summary:
-    - TBD.
+    - For the complete run-down on emulators and simulators, see <a href="http://www.mobilexweb.com/emulators">Mobile Emulators & Simulators: The Ultimate Guide</a>.
 ---
 {% wrap content %}